Meet MIKE DAISLEY…

 Numerous professional and community organizations benefit from Mike’s involvement and leadership.
 In addition to his memberships in the North Carolina Advocates for Justice, the American Bar Association , and American Association for Justice , Mike is immediate past president of the Mecklenburg Trial Lawyers Association (METLA), having spent 3 years as the head of that organization.

 For more than twenty-five years, he has served the local chapter of National Multiple Sclerosis Society as a Trustee.
 In that role, he helped organize the first The Great Gatsby Gala to raise funds for MS research and programs, an annual event that is now in its third decade.
-He currentlyalso serves on the Board of Directors for The Choir School at St. Peter’s (Episcopal), and the Board of Advisors for WDAV Classical Public Radio .
-Mike is an active parishioner at Christ Episcopal Church in Charlotte , where he serves as a Sunday School teacher, and graduated from the four-year Education For Ministry program for laypersons.
+He currently serves on the Board of Advisors for WDAV Classical Public Radio.
+Until recently, Mike served on the Board of Directors for The Choir School at St. Peter’s (Episcopal), and is an active parishioner at Christ Episcopal Church in Charlotte, where he serves as a Sunday School teacher, and graduated from the four-year Education For Ministry program for laypersons.
 He is an avid Davidson Basketball fan, and part-time Y-rat.

-Mike and his wife of 24 years have a teenage son.
+Mike and his wife, Susan, have been married 25 years and have a teenage son.

 Areas of Practice: